SEND Report 2018 – 2019

 Parents are invited to visit the school prior to making the decision to request Woodlands as their preferred school.
 Some parents may request more than one visit and time is allocated in order to for them to ask questions about what we can provide for their child in order to meet their identified Special Educational Needs.

-Each student will also have formal Annual Review meeting where parents and other professionals are invited to the school to review their Education, Health and Care Plan.
-At this meeting, their progress and the arrangements in school are reviewed and targets set for the following year.
-The targets set are reviewed three times during the year; these target tracker documents are sent home to parents termly and parents are offered the opportunity to make an appointment to discuss them further, if required.
+Each student will also have formal Annual Review meeting where parents and other professionals are invited in to school to review their Education, Health and Care Plan.
+At this meeting their progress and the arrangements in school are reviewed and targets set for the following year.
+The targets set are reviewed three times during the year; these target tracker document are sent home to parents termly and parents are offered the opportunity to discuss them further, if required.

 A variety of communication styles and strategies are used with the students to support them to understand these phrases and to express their views, e.g. use of signing, symbols, pictures, etc.

 For those young people who are unable to express their views, the team of staff compile suggested responses but make it clear it is their view, on behalf of the student rather than the student’s voice.